Breath-Group/Covid-Impact-on-AirQuality/README.md

 `readme` Markdown file giving a brief description of the project and its structure.

 `Covid Impact On Air Quality Rough Document.pdf` First report.
 May have some corrections to be made.
+[Link to Markdown version](/report/Covid%20Impact%20On%20Air%20Quality%20Rough%20Document.md)

+`report` Contains the markdown format and the assets of the Document